fbpx

 To start this process, right-click on the foreground layer and select Blending Options from the list.
 You can also double-click on the layer to bring up the Layer Style panel

-To do this, hold down Alt (Win) or Option (Mac), click on one handle, and drag it.
+To feather the effect, hold down Alt (Win) or Option (Mac), click on one handle, and drag it.
 This will split the handle in half, allowing you to adjust each part of the handle individually, which adds a feather to the blend.

 Your foreground layer should look blended into the texture of your background layer, almost as if your image was originally made that way.